 One final point: I think this is kind of a slap in the face to the other fine coaches on campus.
 John Cook (volleyball) is a legend.
 Amy Williams (women’s basketball) is demonstrating why she was the right hire and is a damn good coach from what I have observed.
 They put themselves in that position for success — not Scott Frost.

 Does Nebraska have much of a shot at any of the top prospects for 2019 that the coaches have offered?

 Sure!
 The reason is because there are several regional recruits who are ranked highly in the 2019 class.

-We’ve already talked about Pappoe, and he’s the highest-rated prospect Nebraska is really in the mix for.
-Five-star athlete Isaiah Williams, who Nebraska is recruiting as a quarterback, is the No. 25 overall prospect in the nation.
-He’s a St. Louis, Mo., native.
-As an elite regional recruit, and the Huskers are poised to better their standing in the area, expect Williams to be a priority.
+We already have talked about Pappoe, and he is the highest-rated prospect Nebraska is really in the mix for.
+Five-star athlete Isaiah Williams, whom Nebraska is recruiting as a quarterback, is the No. 25 prospect in the nation.
+He is a St. Louis native.
+As an elite regional recruit, and the Huskers are poised to better their standing in the area, Williams should be a priority.

-Omaha Burke teammates Nick Henrich (linebacker) and Chris Hickman (tight end) are a pair of 4-star prospects the Huskers will obviously be going after hard.
+Omaha Burke teammates Nick Henrich (linebacker) and Chris Hickman (tight end) are a pair of 4-star prospects the Huskers will go after hard.

-Nebraska will have a shot with whoever gives them a chance.
+Nebraska will have a shot with whoever gives it a chance.

 Missing out on the Nebraska recruiting mailbag?
 Find the previous editions of the mailbag here.